Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Auxiliary States

 In other words, we have:

 Here $\maxmix$ denotes the channel that outputs a completely mixed state, or equivalently, a uniform random variable.

 For the same reason, the call to the challenger $\Xi_{\AUX}^{{\sf cpa},r}$ can also be replaced with the channel that discards the input and returns $\maxmix$, since $\Xi_{\AUX}^{{\sf cpa},r}$ applies a quantum one-time pad using random keys $a_{q+1},b_{q+1}$ to the input or to $\ket{0}\bra{0}$, and in either case, the resulting state is the completely mixed state.
-Thus, from the perspective of $\advA$, the experiment is independent of $r$, as shown in part (b) of Figure \ref{fig:aux-security}.
-Thus, an adversary can not win with probability better than $\frac{1}{2}$. \end{proof}
+Thus, from the perspective of $\advA$, the experiment is independent of $r$, as shown in part (b) of Fig.~\ref{fig:aux-security}.
+Thus, an adversary cannot win with probability better than $\frac{1}{2}$. \end{proof} }